BCFT One-point Functions of Coulomb Branch Operators: One-point functions from

 The important difference with $\bar{\mathcal{C}}$ instead of $\mathcal{C}$ is that now the argument of the total derivative is not singular anywhere in northern hemisphere $z_\perp \geq 0$.
 The singularity on $S^4$ would be at the south pole $z_\perp=-1$.
 As a result in this case, after dropping the $Q$-exact term, we only receive a contribution from the equatorial boundary $S^3$.
-Using the identities
+We then obtain